cleversolutions/zebraCapacitor/README.md

 THis is super hacky at the moment.
 Android is working okay. iOS is a hack.
 After installing this, you have to drag the libZSDK_API.a library into the ZebraCapacitor target of the Pods Project.
 Then update your build settings Library Search Paths with: "${PODS_ROOT}/../../../node_modules/zebra-capacitor/ios/Plugin/Plugin"

 I suspect if I mess with the podspec a bit I should be able to set this automatically.

+Note iOS is still very much broken, but it is at least compiling now.
+I have some work to do in the code now to get it going.